-8 Conversational French (2) CSU RPT 3
+8 Conversational French (2) CSU - RPT 3

 Prerequisite: French 2 or equivalent with a grade of "C" or better.
 This course is offered as a pass/no pass course only.
+Not offered every semester.

 Continues to stress the fundamentals of French pronunciation.
 Develops conversational skill and fluency through a review of basic French grammar (French 1 & 2) and the core vocabulary of everyday situations, including cultural experiences.
 French is used throughout except in instances in which clarification in English is necessary.
-This course is intended for students who have had the equivalent of French 2, and is offered on a credit/ no credit basis only.
+This course is intended for students who have had the equivalent of French 2, and is offered on a pass/no pass basis only.